aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to POTM" h2="Export CGM to POTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to POTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to POTM.
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert CGM to POTM within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs is designed to provide developers with the tools they need to quickly and efficiently convert CGM to POTM.

+The process of converting CGM to POTM begins with Aspose.PDF for Java, which is a powerful PDF Processing API.
+This API allows developers to export CGM to PPTX, which is a PowerPoint presentation format.
+Once the CGM has been exported to PPTX, developers can then use Aspose.Slides for Java, which is a PowerPoint Processing API, to convert the PPTX to POTM.

+Aspose.Total for Java is a comprehensive suite of APIs that makes it easy for developers to convert CGM to POTM.
+The process begins with Aspose.PDF for Java, which exports CGM to PPTX.
+Then, Aspose.Slides for Java is used to convert the PPTX to POTM.
+This suite of APIs is designed to provide developers with the tools they need to quickly and efficiently convert CGM to POTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}